 (i) eligibility for support under many EU business-support programmes targeted specifically at companies of this size such as research funding, competitiveness and innovation funding and similar national support programmes that could otherwise be banned as unfair government support (“state aid” – see block exemption regulation);

 (ii) fewer requirements or reduced fees for EU administrative compliance.

-In June 2017, the European Commission announced it will consider reviewing the 2003 definition.
+In June 2017, the European Commission announced it is currently considering reviewing the 2003 definition.

 Invest Europe position

 The EU SME definition also includes the concept of linked enterprises.
 Under the linked enterprise rule, companies that receive a majority/controlling investment from a venture capital firm are very likely to lose their SME status.
 This would prohibit these companies from receiving aid in the form of grants or tax breaks where SME status is a condition.

 The SME definition is also increasingly cross-referenced in EU regulation.
 For example, the AIFMD provides an exemption for SMEs from certain disclosure and asset stripping requirements.
 To benefit from this exemption the companies must meet the requirements of the SME definition.

 Response to Commission Inception Impact Assessment on the SME definition review >